Reviews You Can Rely On

 Credit: Amber King

-These are widespread, and what people usually think of first when they think of water treatment.
-These devices cleanse water by pumping it through a filter that has a pore size that is too small for microorganisms to get through.
+These are widespread and are what people usually think of when considering water treatment.
+These devices cleanse water by pumping it through a filter with a pore size that is too small for microorganisms to get through.
 You can find both filters and purifiers in this category.

 Pros: Reliable, reaches all types of water sources